Here is a large part of a medieval Norse text that describes mermaids, mermen, and the awful kraken among other

 Icelandic sagas state much of the same about which Scandinavian settled in Normandy, and goes into detail in some of the medieval sagas, including the Orkney Saga.
 Norse and traditional French versions in the matter fit together.
-But the old Danish chronicles by Saxo Grammaticus never mention a Danish Rollo at all, and that is significant.
-It indicates Rollo was not from Denmark.
+Also worth noting is that the old Danish chronicles by Saxo Grammaticus never mention a Danish Rollo at all.
+It could well mean that Rollo was not from Denmark.
 The conjecture that Rollo of Normandie was Danish, has its sole support in the Latin chronicles of Dudo of St. Quintin, Gesta Normannorum.
-There are many excellent stories in it, though, but the following is not fiction; it is history:

 Back to the King's Mirror